nick-durcholz-vectorsolutions/FlatJsonConsoleFormatter/README.md

         "CustomerId": 32120
     }

 It does this by merging the state and scope keys into a dictionary and writing them as top-level properties.
-State keys (the ones you specify in your structured log message) will override scope keys where there is a naming conflict.
+When there is a conflict between the names of keys from different sources, a number is appended to one of them to differentiate.